-Watering eyes in small babies and young children is not uncommon.
+Watery eyes, epiphora or tearing in babies and young children is not uncommon.
 If these are noticed only during windy conditions whilst outdoors, or when they are suffering from a cold or fever, they tend to recover spontaneously and usually do not need any intervention.

 However, children can also suffer from a persistent watery eye from birth that does not resolve.
-This can affect one or both eyes and be associated with stickiness, redness, discharge and involvement of the skin around the eye leading to considerable discomfort.
+This can affect one or both eyes and be associated with redness, discharge, sticky eyes, and involvement of the skin around the eye leading to considerable discomfort.

 Persistent watery eye is caused by non-canalisation of the lower end of the nasolacrimal duct (or tear duct) through which the tears flow out of the eyes and into the nose and back of the throat.